daroza/Capstone/README.md

 # Capstone

-# Recommendation system for chess players to pick an opening
+# Recommendation system for chess players to advise chess opening.

-# input: is a Color to play(White/Black), White and Black Rating (optional), Player Names, Desired Result.
+# input: is a Color to play(White/Black), White Rating and Black Rating (optional), Player Names, Desired Result.

-# output: openings with win and draw probabilities
+# output: Openings with win and draw probabilities